-1. Include it in your work experience
+1. Include it in your experience section

 - You’re writing a grad school resume and have honors from your time in a fraternity or sorority

-2. Put it in your extracurricular activities or volunteer work
+2. Put it in your extracurricular activities or volunteer work section

 Fraternities and sororities are often engaged in extracurricular activities and volunteer work in their local community.